CS2613-FA23/explorationactivity1-tmngr/Overview.md

 # Starting to use pygame

-Lets take the use of pygame step by step:
+Lets take the use of pygame step by step:[1]

 ## Step 1: Installation